yanapyryalina/NLP-literature-analysis/README.md

 ## Data Scraping and Cleaning
 To collect my data, I went to [archive.org](https://archive.org/) and scraped the above-mentioned books in .txt format using Beautiful Soup and requests python libraries.

-To create my pandas corpus, I performed two rounds of cleaning - first to delete new lines and second to delete non-author writing like copyright notes.
-To create my document-term matrix, I performed one more round of cleaning (tokenizing,
+In order to create my corpus and .To create my pandas corpus, I performed two rounds of cleaning - first to delete new lines and second to delete non-author writing like copyright notes.
+I then performed the third round of cleaning (lowercase, removing punctuation and digits), and created a document-term matrix using CountVectorizer.
+I also pickled more versions of these data frames to load throughout the different sections of my project.

 ## Exploratory Data Analysis